-a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).
-Divide each paper that you use into two vertical columns and do one or more questions / problems in each column (see sample)

-b) Each question / problem must be accompanied by a well-labeled physical diagram.
+- a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).
+Divide each paper that you use into two vertical columns and do one or more questions / problems in each column (see Formats document) - b) Each question / problem must be labeled with a circle around the Question or Problem number like this (OQ3) or (P17).
+Each question of problem must be accompanied by a well-labeled physical diagram.
 If there is no diagram of the physical situation, then no credit is given for the problem.
+Repeat: no diagram means no credit.
+Physicists use diagrams to build intuition about physical situations and make geometry clear to themselves or other people trying to understand the guestion / problem involved.